AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 With the 2.0 `/reports` endpoint, you can request as many breakdowns as you like, instead of the limit of four with the 1.4 APIs.
 To request a breakdown report, use an `itemId` in the `metricFilter` section of your request (as shown above).
 See [Breakdowns](endpoints/reports/breakdowns.md) for more detailed information.

+### Real-time

+The [Analytics 2.0 real-time report API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/reports/real-time/) endpoint allows you to access real-time data programmatically through Adobe Developer.
+The real-time data reported is less than two minutes latent and auto-updates on a minute-by-minute basis.

 ## Data Warehouse

 This section describes the difference between Data Warehouse 1.4 and 2.0 APIs.